paul46186/paul46186.io/index.md

 ## Welcome to Paul's Pages

 ### Intro
-I am a dedicated grad student at Purdue University with demonstrated leadership qualities, industrial insights, work ethic, strong communication, and analytical skills seeking Business Analysts career.
-Having prior experience gathering, cleaning, and visualizing data in order to analyze it and make informed decisions.
-Excellent for SQL, spreadsheets, Tableau, R, and Python.
+I am studying MS Business Analytics and Information Management in Purdue University.
+With prior experience gathering, cleaning, and visualizing data, I am able to analyze data and make informed decisions with business acumen.
+Recently completed the Google Data Analytics Certificate - a comprehensive, hands-on program that encompasses the entire data analysis process.

+In undergrad, I majored in Industrial and Information Management.
 I led a team of five people through a special topic research project, "Assembly line balancing problem with machines and skilled workers constraints".

-Recently completed the Google Data Analytics Certificate - a comprehensive, hands-on program that encompasses the entire data analysis process.
+### My skill set
+SQL, Excel VBA, Tableau, R, and Python.

 ### Markdown